 If you're looking to become a Bromford customer, there are important things you need to have prepared before you make a bid.
 Having the following ready will help us to progress your application without a delay and may prevent us from saying no.

 Work through the list below to find out what you need.
 If you currently have someone supporting you, speak to them.
 They can help you prepare.

 If you’re open to working with a neighbourhood coach to get to where you want to be, we could be the perfect partnership.
 Because at Bromford we’re all about investing in people – and that means spending time to get to know you and developing a relationship that is based on mutual trust.

 Why is this important?
 We know that a great relationship helps us support you in achieving your goals as well as enhancing the community as a whole.
-At the heart of that partnership is The Bromford Deal.

 We expect customers to demonstrate behaviours that show a commitment to paying their rent on time, all the time.
 If you're coming to us from another landlord and you're in arrears, you need to be able to evidence at least 6 months payments made by you consistently to clear the debt.